Map

 General info

 Miami Creek is a stream located in Madera County, California, United States.
 It is also intersecting with Mariposa County, California.
-It is most popular for fishing Brown trout, Chum salmon, and Bluegill.
+It is most popular for fishing Brown trout, Bluegill, and Largemouth bass.

 Location